 - 1. Pick a group name, - 2.
 Choose a project related to the students' personal interests, - 3.
 Write a proposal identifying the problem of interest along with a proposed solution, - 4.
 Develop a solution solving the problem of interest, - 5.
-Write a final report describing their accomplishments, results analysis and future work, and - 6.
+Write a check-in progress report sharing the progress of the project during the semester, - 6.
+Write a final report describing their accomplishments, results analysis, and future work, and - 7.
 Present the final outcomes of their project.

-The goal of this project is to provide students with an opportunity for in-depth practice applying machine learning and data mining to realistic problems related to the students' interests.
+The goal of this project is to provide students with an opportunity for in-depth practice applying machine learning to realistic problems related to the students' interests.